Canvas Credit Union’s members are more well than the average Coloradan

 Canvas Credit Union partners with Filene Research Institute and finds strong connection between overall well-being and financial well-being among Canvas members and non-members.

-LONE TREE, CO (November 13, 2020) — Canvas Credit Union has made a groundbreaking discovery for Coloradans in a recent partnership with consumer finance think tank, Filene Research Institute.
+DENVER, CO (November 13, 2020) — Canvas Credit Union has made a groundbreaking discovery for Coloradans in a recent partnership with consumer finance think tank, Filene Research Institute.
 Together Canvas and Filene embarked on a multi-year commitment to quantify Colorado’s wellness compared to their membership base with an innovative model designed to benchmark well-being across financial, health, and social ties.
 The highly anticipated results revealed Canvas members had a stronger well-being than non-members and the longer their relationship is with Canvas, the higher their well-being becomes.

 “At Canvas we are known for our people and our heart, and we are committed to doing right by our members by providing them the resources they need to help them afford life,” shared Tansley Stearns, Chief People and Strategy Officer at Canvas Credit Union.
 “While one wouldn’t think your choice of financial institution could have such an impact on well-being, we celebrate this newfound discovery that engagement and longevity in a Canvas Credit Union membership further enhances their well-being.
 Executing this survey with Filene, we have gained insights on how we can continue to stand shoulder-to-shoulder with our members through the joys and the sorrows, to ensure their social, financial, and health needs are supported so they can do what matters most and Go Live.”